GenoML/genoml2/README.md

     - Train
     - Tune
 - Update file structure
+- Removing preproccesing.utils to the main munging class to limit the number of input arguments
+  - Overhaul of munging.py

 ### CURRENTLY WORKING ON
 - Adding appropriate function descriptions
-- Removing preproccesing.utils to the main munging class to limit the number of input arguments

 ### NOT DONE
 - Discrete Supervised Test